Jordonbc/HarmonyLink/README.md

 ## Showcasing HarmonyLink

-To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in desktop mode.
-(Insert link to video here)
+To help visualize its functionality, we've included a demonstration video that showcases HarmonyLink in action on a Steam Deck in gamemode. [https://www.youtube.com/watch?v=Uttf-lcE-Jk](https://www.youtube.com/watch?v=Uttf-lcE-Jk)

 ## Conclusion